kasunvp/email_validator/README.md

-Mailgun Bulk Validator (and parser)
+Email Bulk Validator (and parser) using mailgun/mailgun-php
 ===================================

 # Initial setup